streetpea/chiaki-ng/docs/setup/index.md

-# Set Up Remote Play on Steam Deck
+# Set Up Remote Play

 This section covers how to set up PlayStation Remote Play (using `chiaki-ng`) on your client device [i.e., Steam Deck].
 It covers installing the `chiaki-ng` package, configuring an automatic (scripted) launch, and adding `chiaki-ng` to _Game Mode_ with icons and a custom controller configuration to boot.
 Please switch into _Desktop Mode_ for this process.